 Ericka Talley is a single mother fighting cancer.
-Raising four children on her own, she can use all the help she can get – and one of the most welcome helpers in her life is Allison Lantz, an Akron Children’s Hospital nurse practitioner in Warren City Schools.
+Raising four children on her own, she can use all the help she can get – and one of the most welcome helpers in her life is Allison Lantz, an Akron Children’s nurse practitioner in Warren City Schools.

 The 45-year-old mom found herself in and out the hospital last year, eventually being diagnosed in June with a gastrointestinal cancer, for which she is now undergoing chemotherapy.
 Juggling her own job in health care and her cancer treatments, Ericka has found it difficult to get her kids to the pediatrician and other appointments.